Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/04_Software-Development-Practices.md

 ### Learning Activities

-- **Review Activity** (60 mins): In groups of 3, learners should use the information given in the associated resources to identify the following:
+- **Review Activity** (60&nbsp;mins): In groups of 3, learners should use the information given in the associated resources to identify the following:
-    - Three services or platforms that help to facilitate version control in research software projects (Resources 1, 2).
+    - Three services or platforms that help to facilitate version control in research software projects (Resources&nbsp;1, 2).
-    - Five types of commonly used software testing tools/frameworks, and one or two lines about what each of them are testing (Resources 3, 4).
+    - Five types of commonly used software testing tools/frameworks, and one or two lines about what each of them are testing (Resources&nbsp;3, 4).
-    - Seven kinds of tools used for code documentation, and their respective pros and cons (Resource 5).
+    - Seven kinds of tools used for code documentation, and their respective pros and cons (Resource&nbsp;5).
     - Learners collaborate in their breakout groups, compiling the found resources and tools together in one collaborative document (where all the breakout groups will put their findings together).